Paul72187/BlackjackPython/README.md

 ### To Run
 Clone the repo: `git clone https://github.com/Paul72187/BlackjackPython.git` Open the blackjack.py file and right click on it.
-Select Run Python File in Terminal to play the game in the terminal.
+Select "Run Python File in Terminal" to play the game in the terminal.